reneang17/data-structures-and-algorithms/problems-vs-algorithms/7-request-routing-in-web-server-with-a-trie.md

 Build a router using a trie.

-### Choices and reasoning and Complexity of methods implemented.
+### Choices and reasoning and complexity of methods implemented.

 Class RouteTrieNode
 -  Individual insert have time complexity \(O(1\) and space complexity \(O(m\) where m is the max length of the paths.